RushikeshGholap/rushikeshgholap/README.md

 🌟 **What I'm focusing on:**

-- 🔭 Working on a project: [Mumbai University Grades Analysis and Predictions](https://github.com/RushikeshGholap/Mumbai-University-Grades-Analysis-Prediction), aiming to leverage historical data for insightful academic predictions.
+- 🔭 Master's degree where I can learn leading-edge technology in AI and hone them.
 - 🌱 Deepening my expertise in SQL and Deep Learning to broaden my analytical capabilities.
 - 👯 Eager to collaborate on initiatives that drive positive societal change through data insights.